I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Mosquitos start to become a nuisance once again

-The one thing that you can expect for sure in November, is rain.
-Fortunately it rains mostly during the afternoons and showers are light and don’t last too long, allowing you ample time to go on morning game drives, explore the old Stone Town on Zanzibar or chill on a beach.
+The one thing that you can expect with certainty in November is rain.
+Fortunately, it mostly rains during the afternoons, and showers are light and don’t last too long.
+This allows ample time to go on morning game drives, explore the old Stone Town on Zanzibar or chill on a beach.

 Despite the rain, temperatures remain pretty comfortable, averaging around the upper 20s° C and seldom dropping below 18° C at night.